 Field force automation is revolutionizing how people work in the 21st century.
 By bringing specific data to the point of use, these types of field service management software and solutions provide workers and managers with more tools at their fingertips and makes them more capable ambassadors of their brands by taking field service and turning it into an automated, mechanized machine.

-What is Field Force Automation?
+What Is Field Force Automation?

 Big Decisions in Data

-In taking advantage of the idea of field force automation, companies have to build or source the right interfaces that effectively support field work.
-One of the most common setups is a WiFi or LTE set of connections to tablet PCs and/or smart phones that workers carry with them in the field.
-In some ways, the typical field force automation interface is like an intranet, with every remote worker signed on to give and receive information through the platform.
+When adopting field force automation, companies have to build or source the right interfaces that effectively support field work.
+One of the most common setups is a WiFi or LTE set of connections to tablet PCs and smartphones that workers carry with them in the field.
+The software is designed so that no matter which device is being used, the interface will remain the same, making for easy use when switching from device-to-device.

 Resolving Real-Time Data

-Another major area of constructing the right field force automation system involves getting that field data and merging it with the internal databases and central data repositories.
+Another major area of constructing the right field force automation system involves getting field data and merging it with the internal databases and central data repositories.
 This challenge can be harder than it sounds.

 Some of the best field service products out there have robust integrations with reporting tools, CRMs or their own in-house services.
 Generally speaking, real-time data allows you to pivot and purse right in the field, usually the instant that data becomes available.
 Tactical information such as response times, customer satisfaction rates, tool usage and routing data are especially useful for back-office managers, who can pull in real-time data and analyze it with integrated dashboards.